emaloney/MBToolbox/README.md

 ### ...and more

-That's just a quick summary.
+That’s just a quick summary.

 For further details, start with [the Mockingbird Toolbox API documentation](https://rawgit.com/gilt/mockingbird-toolbox/master/Documentation/html/index.html).